DTLaboratory/dtlaboratory.github.io/index.md

   * Machine DTs might monitor a machine's engine temperature
   * Supply chain replenishment DTs monitor retail sales transaction completions
-  * Trading bot DTs might want to know about the new availability of funds from a bank account wire transfer
+  * Trading bots might monitor a bank account DT to act on the new availability of funds
   * Energy Efficiency DTs monitor doors that stay open too long
-  * A truck fleet DT might adjust truck assignments if observes vehicle mileage readings and it anticipates future mileage-based maintenance window overlaps - it can schedule long haul vs short haul assignments to stagger the out-of-service maintenance windows across the fleet
+  * A truck fleet DT monitoring truck odometer readings might adjust truck assignments if it anticipates future mileage-based maintenance window overlaps - it can schedule long haul vs short haul assignments to stagger the out-of-service maintenance windows across the fleet
   * Security DTs fire alerts if motion detectors are triggered
-  * A hemisphere evacuation alerting DT might monitor an approaching asteroid's current speed
+  * A hemisphere evacuation alerting system might act on an approaching asteroid's DT's current speed and distance values

 In DT Lab, Each DT: